-3. Do Not Switch between ON and OFF Frequently
+3. Do Not Switch ON and OFF Frequently

 Turning On and OFF should be less than 6 times per hour and ON or OFF condition should be maintained for at least 3 minutes.
-Switching between ON and OFF frequently shortens the insulation life of the compressor motor and may damage the equipment.
-When operating multiple refrigerators, switching on and off the refrigerator motors must be less than 6 times per hour as well.
+Switching between ON and OFF too frequently decrease insulation life of compressor motor and may damage the equipment.
+When running multiple refrigerators, switching on and off the refrigerator motors must be less than 6 times per hour as well.

-Do not turn on and off the compressor to control the temperature of the Super Trap.

-Please contact us when Super Trap temperature control is required.
+Do not turn on and off the compressor to control the temperature of super trap.
+Please contact us when temperature control of super trap is required.